 The example shows three classifiers.
-The first classifier (named "Operation") classifies the events based on only their "Operation" attribute, the second classifier ("Service Type") classifies them on only their "Service\Type" attribute, whereas the third classifier ("activity classifier") uses both these attributes to classify them.
+The first classifier (named "Operation") classifies the events based on only their "Operation" attribute, the second classifier ("Service Type") classifies them on only their "Service Type" attribute (here we assume that there is a global event attribute with key "Service Type" but no global event attribute with key "Service" or "Type"), whereas the third classifier ("activity classifier") uses both these attributes to classify them.
 For the first event of the first trace, the actual classifier values are "Handle Email", "Product Assistance", and "Handle Email+Product Assistance".
 Note that "+" is used to combine the values of multiple attributes in a single classifier.